-The Rural Community of Upper Miramichi is a local service district (LSD)composed of 16 neighboring communities that offer a great variety to our visitors.
+The Rural Community of Upper Miramichi is composed of 16 neighboring communities that offer a great variety to our visitors.

 Steeped in historical facts, legends, and sites, the community is sure to please the inquisitive seeker.

 The grand old historic houses offer a look into the beautiful architecture of days gone by.
 You can follow the list we have provided here, and plan your site seeing accordingly.